KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

 [KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.

-KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales.
+KeyboardKit Pro is a license-based plug-in that unlocks more locales and pro features like an autocomplete engine.

+## Features

+### 🏳️‍🌈 More Locales

+KeyboardKit pro adds support for more locales:

+* 🇺🇸 English (US)
+* 🇩🇰 Danish
+* 🇳🇱 Dutch
+* 🇫🇮 Finnish
+* 🇩🇪 German
+* 🇮🇹 Italian
+* 🇳🇴 Norwegian
+* 🇸🇪 Swedish

+If you use a `SystemKeyboard` these locales will be supported right away.

+New locales are added by demand.
+One new locale is offered free of charge for each new license.

+### 🔤 Localized Input Sets

+KeyboardKit Pro adds input set providers for the above locales.

+### 🗯 Localized Callout Actions

+KeyboardKit Pro adds secondary callout action providers for the above locales.

+### 💡 Autocomplete

+KeyboardKit Pro adds an autocomplete engine that provides localized autocomplete suggestions.

 ## Getting started